limpyd/redis-limpyd-jobs/README.md

                         The worker config class to use, e.g. --worker- config=my.module.MyWorkerConfig, default to
                         limpyd_jobs.workers.WorkerConfig
-  --print-options       Print options as parsed by the script, e.g. --print-
-                        options
-  --dry-run             Won't execute any job, just starts the worker and
+  --print-options       Print options used by the worker, e.g. --print-options --dry-run             Won't execute any job, just starts the worker and
                         finish it immediatly, e.g. --dry-run --name=NAME           Name of the Queues to handle e.g. --name=my-queue-name